See if you have a case.

 If your husband died of melanoma, did you know that Viagra® may have caused his death?

 The April 2014 issue of the Journal of American Medicine Internal Medicine published results of a study which showed that men who used Viagra® or Revatio® had an 84% higher chance of developing melanoma than those who did not use the drug.
-In the study of 26,000 men, the results indicated increased risk of melanoma even when the researchers took other known risk factors into account, including where the patients lived (ultraviolet light exposure), family history of cancer and serious illnesses.
+In the study of 26,000 men, the results indicated an increased risk of melanoma even when the researchers took other known risk factors into account, including where the patients lived (ultraviolet light exposure), family history of cancer, and serious illnesses.
 (JAMA report linking Viagra® with Melanoma Skin Cancer)

 There are 75,000 new cases of melanoma diagnosed each year.
 Two-thirds who are diagnosed are men.
 There are almost 10,000 melanoma-related deaths each year.

 A number of news agencies have reported on the study, yet no steps have been taken by Pfizer to warn the public of this potentially deadly consequence.

 (NBC News report-Viagra® May Boost Risk of Deadly Skin Cancer, Study Finds)

 (CBS News report-Viagra® may increase melanoma risk, study finds)

 (FOX News report-Erectile dysfunction drugs linked to skin cancer?)

 If you took Viagra® and later developed melanoma, you may be eligible to recover compensatory damages in a successful lawsuit.
 Some of the losses that you can recover include:

 Most failure-to-warn lawsuits can result in compensation of punitive damages, which is meant to punish the pharmaceutical company found to be in the wrong.
 Because melanoma is often lethal, men who have succumbed to melanoma directly caused by Viagra® also have a right to compensation.
 Their loved ones can file a lawsuit on their behalf regarding a wrongful death claim against Pfizer.